Indooroopilly

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Indooroopilly had a median taxpayer income of $57,405 and an average income of $100,758 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-Nationally, these figures are exceptionally high, contrasting with Greater Brisbane's median income of $58,236 and average income of $72,799 during the same period.
-By September 2025, based on Wage Price Index growth of 9.91%, current estimates project approximately $63,094 as the median income and $110,743 as the average income in Indooroopilly.
-According to the 2021 Census, incomes in Indooroopilly cluster around the 70th percentile nationally.
-The largest segment comprises 5,217 residents earning between $1,500 and $2,999 weekly, which is 33.2% of the population, reflecting regional patterns where a similar proportion earn within this range.
-Notably, 31.8% of Indooroopilly's residents earn above $3,000 weekly, indicating prosperity that contributes to local economic activity.
+The suburb of Indooroopilly had a median taxpayer income of $57,405 and an average income of $100,758 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+Nationally, these figures are exceptionally high, contrasting with Greater Brisbane's median income of $58,236 and average income of $72,799.
+Based on Wage Price Index growth from financial year 2023 to September 2025, current estimates would be approximately $63,094 (median) and $110,743 (average).
+According to the 2021 Census, household, family and personal incomes in Indooroopilly cluster around the 70th percentile nationally.
+The largest segment comprises 33.2% earning between $1,500 and $2,999 weekly, with a total of 5,218 residents falling into this category.
+This pattern is similar to regional levels where 33.3% occupy the same income range.
+Notably, 31.8% earn above $3,000 weekly, reflecting pockets of prosperity that contribute to robust local economic activity.
 Despite high housing costs consuming 15.5% of income, strong earnings place disposable income at the 72nd percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income